Dawit-1621/30-Python-Tricks-You-Should-Know/README.md

-# 30-Python-Tricks-You-Should-Know
+# 30 Python Language Features and Tricks You May Not Know About
+Python coding skills have grown in demand in recent years.
+To aid you in developing your Python programming skills, we have curated 30 cool Python tricks you could use to improve your code.
 A very cool code tricks that you should know in Python:
 1. Ternary Operator Conditional Expression
 2. List Comprehension
 3. Dictionary Comprehension